Aotrix/nvim-folder/README.md

 ## How to install this config
 - Clone the project in ~/.config/nvim folder.

-This is a C++ neovim config which uses clang to analyse your code and LLDB to debug it.
+This is a C++ intended neovim config which uses clang to analyse your code and LLDB to debug it.
 Thus, make sure that these tools installed on your system.

 On Arch based systems:
 ```bash